xElkomy/xsshunter/README.md

 **Local Storage**: Read all data stored in Local Storage for the page the payload fired on

-**Slack, Discord and custom notifications**: this fork will send notifications to Slack, Discord and to your custom HTTP hook when a XSS triggers.
+**Slack, Discord, Telegram and custom notifications**: this fork will send notifications to Slack, Discord and to your custom HTTP hook when a XSS triggers.
 Compared, the original XSSHunter version only sends email notifications.

 [![Twitter](https://img.shields.io/badge/-@rs__loves__bugs-%232B90D9?style=for-the-badge&logo=twitter&logoColor=white&label=twitter)](https://twitter.com/rs_loves_bugs)&nbsp;